ilkilab/agorakube/docs/instructions.md

 ## SSH keys creation

-ILKE is using Ansible to deploy Kubernetes.
+AGORAKUBE is using Ansible to deploy Kubernetes.
 You have to configure SSH keys to ensure the communication between the deploy machine and the others.

 On the deploy machine, create the SSH keys :
 ```